-The Demon Slayer Season 3 release date is in April 2023, the Spring 2023 anime season.
+The Demon Slayer Season 3 release date is on April 9, 2023, the Spring 2023 anime season.

 Demon Slayer: Kimetsu no Yaiba Season 3 Episode 1 will also be a 1-hour special that’s broadcast on Fuji TV while streaming internationally around the world.

 A special world tour screening event will also be held in IMAX movie theaters on February 3, 2023.
 The screenings will start with Entertainment District Arc Episodes 10 and 11 and then dive down into Demon Slayer: Swordsmith Village Arc Episode 1.

 The first episode will be screened in 418 theaters throughout Japan and IMAX movie theaters in more than 80 countries and regions around the world.
 The North American premiere will be in Los Angeles on February 18, 2023.
 The Demon Slayer: Kimetsu no Yaiba -To the Swordsmith Village- World Tour movie theater release date in the USA and Canada is on March 3, 2023.

 The anime TV series was inevitable considering the worldwide popularity of the TV show.
 Some anime news leakers were previously claiming that Demon Slayer: Swordsmith Village Arc would come out in the second half of 2023 (Summer 2023 or Fall 2023).
 (See the Demon Slayer Season 3 release date predictions section below for more details.)